-Adam K. Lasky is an attorney at Oles Morrison Rinker & Baker LLP, where he counsels contractors on a range of government contracts and construction law matters.
+ADAM K. LASKY is an attorney at Oles Morrison Rinker & Baker LLP, where he counsels contractors on a range of government contract and construction law matters.
 He has represented contractors involved in disputes before both state and federal courts, boards of appeal, and administrative agencies.
-He can be reached at Lasky@oles.com or 206.623.3427.
+He can be reached at Lasky@oles.com or 206-623-3427.